 When to Apply

 The federal financial aid application (FAFSA) is available on October 1st each year.
-For example, students enrolling for the 2020-21 award year may complete the FAFSA on October 1, 2019.
-Applicants will use 2018 tax information for that application.
-New York State residents may apply for most forms of New York State aid beginning October 1st.
+Students enrolling for the 2021-22 award year may complete the FAFSA beginning October 1, 2020 and will use 2019 income informaton on the application.
+Students enrolling for the 2022-23 award year may complete the FAFSA beginning October 1, 2021 and will use 2020 income information on the application.
+New York State residents may apply for most forms of New York State aid website beginning October 1st.

 To meet our priority deadline and to be considered for maximum financial aid, students should complete the filing process by April 15th for students enrolling in the Fall term and November 1st for the new Spring students.
 Financial aid is not automatically renewed, and must be applied for each academic year.
 In order to continue to receive federal and state financial aid, students must be in good academic standing and maintain satisfactory academic progress.
 The satisfactory progress standards for financial aid recipients are on the website under the “Eligibility Requirements” menu.